Henesy History, Family Crest & Coats of Arms

 The surname Henesy was first found in County Offaly (Irish: Uíbh Fháilí) originally the Kingdom of Uí Failghe, located in central Ireland in the Province of Leinster, where they held a family seat from very ancient times.

-Important Dates for the Henesy family
+Early History of the Henesy family

 This web page shows only a small excerpt of our Henesy research.
 Another 81 words (6 lines of text) are included under the topic Early Henesy History in all our PDF Extended History products and printed products wherever possible.